I-2-9-10.Administrative Law Judge's Jurisdiction to Reopen and Revise a Determination or Decision

 The claimant filed a request for review, the Appeals Council denied the request, and the 60-day period for filing a civil action has expired.

-If additional evidence is received in connection with a request for reopening, and the Appeals Council has jurisdiction to consider the reopening issue, forward the evidence to:Office of Hearings and Appeals, SSA
+If additional evidence is received in connection with a request for reopening, and the Appeals Council has jurisdiction to consider the reopening issue, forward the evidence to:Office of Appellate Operations

-If additional evidence is received in connection with a request for reopening, and neither the ALJ nor the Appeals Council have jurisdiction because a civil action is pending before a court, forward the evidence to:Office of Hearings and Appeals, SSA
+If additional evidence is received in connection with a request for reopening, and neither the ALJ nor the Appeals Council have jurisdiction because a civil action is pending before a court, forward the evidence to:Office of Appellate Operations

-(See I-4-2-1, Supplemental Review of Pending Court Cases — General.)
-The appropriate Branch (DPB, RSI or CCPRB) jurisdiction can be determined from the chart at I-4-3-103.
+(See Hearings, Appeals, and Litigation Law (HALLEX) manual I-4-2-1, Supplemental Review of Pending Court Cases — General.)
+The appropriate Branch (DPB, RSI or CCPRB) jurisdiction can be determined from the chart at HALLEX I-3-0-7.

 The current case before the ALJ does not involve an application for benefits but involves some other issue, such as a post-entitlement or post-eligibility issue.

-The Appeals Council or another SSA component refers a final ALJ decision to an ALJ for consideration of the issue of reopening and revision of an ALJ decision.
+The Appeals Council or another Social Security Administration component refers a final ALJ decision to an ALJ for consideration of the issue of reopening and revision of an ALJ decision.

 An ALJ does not have jurisdiction to reopen an Appeals Council decision.
 Therefore, if an ALJ believes that evidence submitted in connection with a current application establishes that the claimant was under a disability during a period previously adjudicated by an Appeals Council decision on a prior application, the ALJ must take the following actions: